-With the support of our donors, we can respond to the needs, both large and small, of many people.
+We receive no government aid to fund our programs.
+We depend completely on private donations.
+Only with the support of caring individuals can we respond to the needs, both large and small, of many people.

 Our funds were also used to buy prescription medications and medical devices, emergency dental work, mattresses and bed frames, appliances, and bus tickets.
-We always consider any request as long as the need can be demonstrated.
+We will consider any request for assistance as long as the need can be demonstrated.

 Here are some other figures:

-Our Hospitality Room for homeless men and women responded 6,299 times to the needs of visitors.
+Our Hospitality Room for homeless men and women responded 3,838 times to the needs of visitors.
 We provided showers, laundry, food, coats, blankets, and personal care products.
-On average, we welcomed about 25 people per day, five days a week.

-At Christmas, 793 children received a bag of gifts.
+At Christmas, 415 children received Christmas gift bags.
 Each bag included a large toy, a smaller one, a book, an activity (puzzle, coloring book, etc.), stocking stuffers, and cold weather gear (hats, gloves, scarves).

 These numbers reflect the hard work, sacrifices, and generosity of many people.
 When we decide to put love of neighbor into action, we make a difference!